hanif-mianjee/Vibecoding-Enhanced-Instructions/instructions.md

 - Keep tests isolated and repeatable.

 # 📘 Documentation & Logging Rules
-- Update `README.md` if setup, commands, or features change.
+- Update `README.md` if setup, commands, or milestone change.
 - Update `dev-log.txt` after each milestone.
 - Summarize AI chat decisions in `chat-summary.md`.

 # 📦 Deployment Readiness
-- Ensure all features are ✅
+- Ensure all milestone are ✅
 - Pass all tests and linters
 - README should be complete
 - Package the code for release